opencomputeproject/OCP-HM-AMC-Auxiliary_Management_Controller/docs/SMC_Specification/Auxiliary_Management_Controller.md

 ### Single Update

-AMC devices with a single updateable firmware or software component *should* implement PLDM for Firmware Update (type 5).
+AMC devices with a single updateable firmware or software component *shall* implement PLDM for Firmware Update (type 5).

 **Table 6**
 PLDM for Firmware Update | Implementation